webmd-health-services/Standards/PowerShell/README.md

 This document explains our PowerShell coding standards and guidelines.
 Following these will keep our code consistent and easier to understand and maintain.

+# Variables

+Variable names should be in [camelCase](https://techterms.com/definition/camelcase), where the first letter of each word in the variable is capitalized, except for the first word.

+Parameter names are in [PascalCase](https://wiki.c2.com/?PascalCase) (see the [Parameters](#parameters) section for more info.)

 # Types

 When declaring explicit variable or parameter types, always use the case of the type.